jsupino/Star-Wars-Script-Analysis/README.md

 - Sentiment Analysis
     - Han Solo's dialogue showed a positive sentiment
     - Luke Skywalker's showed a neutral sentiment
+    - Chewbacca's sentiment analysis was inapplicable due to having no speaking lines

 - After filtering out stopwords, the 20 most frequently used words were identified
     - Most common word was "don't"